 E. CONCERNS AND THREATS:

-Wind energy generation is largely dependent on natural factors such as velocity ofwind continuity of the flow etc. and are unpredictable and beyond control.
-The businessis also largely impacted adversely by frequent and erratic changes made by the MSEDCL inthe open access policies.
+Wind energy generation is largely dependent on natural factors such asthe velocity of wind continuity of the flow etc. and is unpredictable and beyondcontrol.
+The business is also largely impacted adversely by changes made by the RegulatoryAuthorities in the open access policies.

-The Company has adequate internal control systems to ensure operational efficiencyaccuracy and promptness in financial reporting and compliance ofvarious laws andregulations.
+The Company has in place an adequate internal controls system to ensureoperational efficiency accuracy and promptness in financial reporting and compliancewith various laws and regulations.

 H. CAUTIONARY STATEMENT:

 Statements in this Report particularly those which relate toManagement Discussion and Analysis describing the Company?s objectives projectionsestimates and expectations may constitute forward-looking statements? withinthe meaning of applicable laws and regulations.
 Actual results may differ materially fromthose either expressed or implied.